-Exams: Your mid-term and final exams will be comprised of multiple choice questions.
+Exams: Your mid-term and final exams will be computer-based and comprised of multiple choice questions.
+I will open a five-day testing window for both exams that we may avoid scheduling conflicts.

 Short Paper: I will require you to select a topic of interest to you as well as relevance to the course and prepare a short paper on that topic.
 Your effort should be about 4-5 pages in length and prepared in a generally accepted scholarly form.
 Additionally your work must reflect a rigor appropriate to a 4000 level class.
 Essentially, I'm looking for what would be called a commentary, response, or research note in the academic publishing arena.
 More will come later.